 Once you have the right equipment, it's time to think about your surroundings.
 The goal is to create a scene that showcases your best self.
 Here's how to do it:

-- Framing: Set up your camera so that it’s at or slightly above eye level.
+- Framing: Set up your camera so that it's at or slightly above eye level.
 This angle is more flattering for most people and reduces unnatural distortions caused by shooting from below.
+For a standard profile photo, frame yourself from mid-chest up and leave a small gap between the top of your head and the edge of the frame.
+For activity shots, pull back further so your full body and the environment are both visible.
+This is what makes a photo feel like a genuine moment rather than a selfie with a background.

 Posing Like a Pro